 Myth #1: There’s a safe level of lead exposure for drinking and cooking.

-Truth: While the federal limit set by the Environmental Protection Agency (EPA) of 15 parts per billion (ppb) was created to act as a trigger for water utility compliance, it was not meant as a health-based standard.
+Truth: While the federal limit of lead in tap water set by the Environmental Protection Agency (EPA) of 15 parts per billion (ppb) was created to act as a trigger for water utility compliance, it was not meant as a health-based standard.
 The EPA has since set the maximum contaminant level goal for lead in drinking water at zero.
-Lead is a cumulative toxicant that affects multiple body systems, leading experts – including the World Health Organization – to widely agree that there is no safe limit of exposure for children or adults.
+Lead is a cumulative toxicant that affects multiple systems within the body.
+Leading experts – including the World Health Organization – widely agree that there is no safe limit of exposure for children or adults.

 Myth #3: Lead in tap water is only an issue in the home.

 Truth: Public schools, daycares, churches and water fountains across the nation are testing positive for lead-contaminated drinking water, some at exceedingly high levels.
 In Massachusetts, 50 percent of more than 40,000 tests confirmed lead in schools’ water.
 In Indiana, 61 percent of almost 1,000 schools had elevated levels, and lead was found in more than half of San Francisco’s public schools.
 In Texas, 71 percent of schools tested positive for lead in their drinking water.* What’s worse, most schools are not even being tested.
 Roughly 90 percent of schools and daycares across the country are not required to test under the EPA’s Lead and Copper Rule.

 Your best bet to prevent exposure when away from the home is filling up a reusable bottle with filtered water before you leave, or using a bottle with a built-in water filter like our Stainless Steel Insulated Clean Water Bottle.

 Myth #4: Lead in tap water is only a problem for certain areas of the United States.